 [Wallet] EnableLedger = true

-Unlock your Ledger device, open the Filecoin app in your Ledger device and keep it connected to your USB port.
+Open the Filecoin app on your Ledger device and keep it connected to your computer.

 lotus wallet new secp256k1-ledger